 Poorer resale value

-Maybe you’ve moved to a new city such as Dublin, here you don’t know the areas very well.
+Maybe you’ve moved to a new city such as Dublin, where you don’t know the areas very well.
 Try to hire a conveyance solicitor based in Dublin, they will have knowledge of the estate agents and locality.

 They also will know the local development plans, so you can find out if a nightclub is going to open up at the end of the road sometime soon.
 Or, maybe the neighbour has a right of way to your property.
-This will beneficial especially when thinking about resale value of the property.
+This will be beneficial especially when thinking about the resale value of the property.

 New legislation pitfalls

 Property law often changes, a solicitor will be up to date on all new and pending legislation, as well as new legal processes.
 For example, the process normally used in Ireland to buy and sell houses will change next year.
 Starting Jan 2019, solicitors will move to a pre-contract investigation of title (PCIT) system.
 It means that property title queries will be dealt with pre-contract, this method is already the modus operandi by Gibson & Associates Conveyancing Solicitors.

 Your conveyance solicitor will know all the legal terms and advise on any contract terms that could be hidden in the fine print.
 If there are any issues in the seller’s contact, they will be able to negotiate extensions and qualifications on the conditions.

 Not being able to complete complex transactions

 Sometimes property transactions can be drawn out very complicated, especially where additional land is involved.
 This is where an experienced conveyancing solicitor will really shine.
 For example, in cases where the title deeds are lost or contested, could be tricky for an amateur conveyancer.

 When it comes to the contracts involved in these transactions, solicitors will carefully examine any documents, it can be easy for the untrained eye to overlook a detail until it’s too late, and end up with residential disputes into the bargain.